-Parents supported through the Targeted Stream will be exited from the program when they register their child’s birth with the Department of Human Services.
-The parent may be re-referred to ParentsNext in the future when their youngest child is one, three or five years of age and they meet other eligibility criteria.
+Participants supported through the Targeted Stream will be exited from the program when they register their child’s birth with Centrelink.
+The parent or carer may be re-referred to ParentsNext in the future when their youngest child is one, three or five years of age and they meet other eligibility criteria.

-ParentsNext providers are contractually and legally obliged to comply with the Privacy Act 1988 and Australian Privacy Principles (APPs) when dealing with parents’ personal information.
+ParentsNext providers must comply with the Privacy Act 1988 and Australian Privacy Principles (APPs) when dealing with participant’s personal information.

-Parents usually sign a Privacy Notification and Consent form, agreeing to the collection of their sensitive information, which has a greater level of protection under the Australian Privacy Principles (APPs).
+Participants can sign a Privacy Notification and Consent form, agreeing to the collection of their sensitive information, which has a greater level of protection under the Australian Privacy Principles (APPs).
 Sensitive information includes certain characteristics of an individual such as details of their cultural or linguistic background, any criminal record, medical information and membership of a professional or trade association.
-As protected information under social security legislation, a parent’s personal information may only be collected, used and disclosed to carry out the functions of delivering work-related services as provided under social security law, or for other purposes if the parent consents.
+As protected information under social security legislation, a participant’s personal information may only be collected, used and disclosed to carry out the functions of delivering work-related services as provided under social security law, or for other purposes if the participant consents.

-If a parent chooses not to sign the Privacy Notification and Consent form, they are still required to participate in the program but the types of services the provider can offer the parent may be limited.
+A participant can choose not to sign the Privacy Notification and Consent form.
+They are still required to participate in the program, but the types of services the provider can offer the participant may be limited.

-Do parents have their Parenting Payment cut if they don’t sign the Privacy Notification and Consent form?
+Do participants have their Parenting Payment cut if they don’t sign the Privacy Notification and Consent form?

-Parents are not obliged to sign the Privacy Notification and Consent form and failure to do so does not result in suspended payments.
-Parents are still required to participate in the program even if they choose not to sign the privacy form.
-However, the types of services the provider can offer the parent may be limited.
+No, participants are not obliged to sign the Privacy Notification and Consent form and not doing so doesn’t result in a payment hold or cancellation.
+Participants are still required to participate in the program even if they choose not to sign the privacy form.
+However, the types of services the provider can offer the participant may be limited.

-Must a parent find a new provider if they do not want to sign the Privacy Notification and Consent form?
+Does a participant have to find a new provider if they do not sign the Privacy Notification and Consent form?

-Parents who do not sign the Privacy Notification and Consent form do not have to find a new provider.
-The provider can still refer a parent to an activity that does not require collecting or disclosing their sensitive information.
+No, participants who don’t sign the Privacy Notification and Consent form don’t have to find a new provider.
+The provider can still refer a participant to an activity that doesn’t require collecting or disclosing their sensitive information.

-A parent can request a change of provider if they relocate or think another provider can provide them with a better service.
-They can do this by talking to their provider, or to the National Customer Service Line.
+Yes, participants can request a change of provider if they relocate or think another provider can provide them with a better service.
+They can do this by talking to their provider, or to the department’s National Customer Service Line.

-Parents can volunteer for ParentsNext if they receive Parenting Payment, have a child under six years and live in an Intensive Stream location.
-Intensive Stream locations are listed at ParentsNext webpage.
+Parents and carers can volunteer for ParentsNext if they receive Parenting Payment, have a child under six years and live in an Intensive Stream location.
+Intensive Stream locations are listed at the ParentsNext webpage.

-Volunteers receive the same support and benefits available under ParentsNext but they are not subject to the Targeted Compliance Framework and cannot have their Parenting Payment suspended for failing to participate.
+Volunteers receive the same support available under ParentsNext but they are not subject to the Targeted Compliance Framework and can’t have their Parenting Payment put on hold for failing to participate.
 However, they are exited from the program if they fail to participate as agreed.

 Are there specified hours of activity?

 There are no specified hours for participation in ParentsNext.
-The type of activity parents agree to in their Participation Plan determines the time they spend.
-For example, attendance at a parenting course might involve attendance for two hours a week for four weeks, while a TAFE course may require attendance for two hours, twice a week, for six weeks.
+The type of activity participants agree to in their Participation Plan determines the time they spend at the activity.
+For example, volunteer work might involve attendance for two hours a week for four weeks, while a TAFE course may require attendance for two hours, twice a week, for six weeks.

-Do parents need to attend provider’s offices for appointments?
+Do participants need to attend their provider’s office for appointments?

-Providers must meet face-to-face with the parent for the initial appointment, at either the provider’s premises or an agreed suitable venue.
+Providers must meet face to face with participants for the initial appointment.
+This can be at either the provider’s premises or an agreed suitable venue.
 The provider may arrange an alternative to the initial face-to-face appointment (i.e. via telephone or video conference, such as Skype) if there are exceptional circumstances.

-After considering the parent’s circumstances, if it is more appropriate for appointments to be via telephone or video conference, this may occur where the parent and provider agree.
+After considering the participant’s circumstances, if it is more appropriate to meet via telephone or video conference, this may occur, where the participant and provider agree.

-Parents cannot be compelled to fund their own attendance in an activity, including an education or training activity (such as a TAFE course).
-If the parent or the provider cannot locate funding for a course then another activity must be found for the parent.
+Participants can’t be compelled to fund their own attendance in an activity, including an education or training activity (such as a TAFE course).
+If the participant or the provider can’t locate funding for a course then another activity must be selected.